Steyr-Münichholz subcamp

-The establishment of a subcamb on the premises of a detention facility in nearby Garsten was opposed by the prison administration.
+The establishment of a subcamp on the premises of a detention facility in nearby Garsten was opposed by the prison administration.
 Therefore, a makeshift camp was established in the vicinity of the factory premises in spring 1942.

 Most inmates originated from Spain, France, Poland, Italy, Greece, Russia, and Czechoslovakia.
 Their total number varied between 1,000 and 2,000.
 In April 1945 however, the number rose to 3,090, as several death marches with inmates from the Wiener Neustadt subcamp went through the town.

 Many inmates died from malnutrition, working constantly at a fast pace irrespective of weather conditions, and lack of health treatment.
 A number were also killed in air raids on the Steyr factories in February and April 1944.
 The exact total number of deaths, however, remains unknown to this day.
 The names of 226 inmates show on the records of the city crematory.
 Inmates who went sick were usually sent back to be killed at the main camp at Mauthausen.

 The camp was liberated by US troops on May 5, 1945.

 The last remaining barracks (which had contained the camp's dining hall) were demolished by the private owner of the premises in 1993, before explorations into setting up a memorial had come to fruition, sparking outrage among concerned locals.